Generic Name: thiamine (THIGH-uh-min)

 - Caution is advised when using thiamine in premature infants; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using thiamine while you are pregnant.
-It is not known if thiamine is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use thiamine, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of thiamine: